Addict attacked his wife while weaning himself off heroin and crack-cocaine

 “She tried to get up and he grabbed her forearm tightly.”

-Mrs Allsop said Mackinson’s wife believes his problems stem from drug withdrawal issues but this does not excuse his actions.
+Mrs Allsop said Makinson’s wife believes his problems stem from drug withdrawal issues but this does not excuse his actions.

-Self-employed engineer Mackinson told police that he is going through a drug withdrawal process and he claimed his wife was continuing to argue with him.
+Self-employed engineer Makinson told police that he is going through a drug withdrawal process and he claimed his wife was continuing to argue with him.

 He pleaded guilty to committing assault by beating after the incident on November 2.

-Defence solicitor Karl Meakin said Mackinson has maintained a good standard of living and has supported his family while struggling with heroin and crack cocaine issues.
+Defence solicitor Karl Meakin said Makinson has maintained a good standard of living and has supported his family while struggling with heroin and crack cocaine issues.

-He added that Mackinson has suffered something of “an early mid-life crisis” after he has grown tired of his domestic life and feels his professional life has stagnated.
+He added that Makinson has suffered something of “an early mid-life crisis” after he has grown tired of his domestic life and feels his professional life has stagnated.

-Magistrates sentenced Mackinson to a 12 month community order with a Rehabilitation Activity Requirement.
+Magistrates sentenced Makinson to a 12 month community order with a Rehabilitation Activity Requirement.

 He was also fined £480 and was ordered to pay a £90 victim surcharge and £85 costs.